 Description - What happened?

 Feelings - What were you thinking and feeling?

+reaming and read year annually and reaming.

+- comige - rman note you amming and rooming.

 Evaluation - What was good and bad about the experience?
 Analysis - What sense can you make of the situation?
 Conclusion - What else could you have done?

-,

-Action Plan - If it arose again, what would you do?
+Action plan - If it arose again, what would you do?
+Nursing student signature Date: Preceptor/Associate Preceptor signature Date:

-Nursing Student Signature Date:

-Preceptor/Associate Date:

-Preceptor Signature